5 Steps for Business to Relaunch

 - Other options such as remote work, home delivery, drive through, take-out and curbside pick-up options

 The Government of Alberta has provided a template to assist in the planning process to reduce the risk of transmission of COVID-19 among your staff and customers.
-The Canadian Business Resilience Network also has a toolkit here.
+The Canadian Business Resilience Network also has a toolkit here and you can refer to this Pandemic Preparedness Guide to help you plan.

 2. Conduct a hazard assessment